This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 Wood, Grant.
 American Gothic.
 1930, Art Institute of Chicago.

 Anatsui, El.
 Transit.
-2002, wood and pigment, University of Iowa Museum of Art, Iowa City.
+2002, University of Iowa Museum of Art, Iowa City.
+Wood and pigment.

 Last name, First name of author.
 "Title of Paper."
 Date of paper.
 Course for which paper was written, the college name, student paper.

-Smith, Sam.
+Jackson, Amari.
 "The Meaning of Life."
 21 Oct.
 2019.
 Introduction to Philosophy, Kirkwood Community College, student paper.

 Reynolds, Serenity.
 Interview.
 Conducted by Jayne Cobb, 24 June 2019.

 Gellar, Ross.
-E-mail interview.
-Conducted by Rachel Green, 6 June 2019.
+E-mail interview with the author, 6 June 2019.

 Blythe, Gilbert.
-"Windy Poplars."
-Received by Anne Shirley.
+E-mail to Anne Shirley.
 15 July 2019.

 The in-text citation is a way to quickly acknowledge where you got the idea or quote you used in your writing.
 It also points your reader to the complete citation for that source in your Works Cited list, because the in-text citation starts with the first word(s) of your Works Cited citation.